In the Name of the Father (novel)

 In the Name of the Father is the short first novel by award-winning Italian American writer Tony Ardizzone.
 First published in 1978, the novel is a minimalist work and is the coming-of-age story of Tonto Schwartz.
 The novel placed Ardizzone amongst the ranks of minimalist writers like Raymond Carver and Ann Beattie, though his later work was not minimalist.

 Plot

 A novel deeply in the American grain that tells the story of the funny and painful transit to manhood accomplished (and endured) by Tonto Schwartz.
 It's the story of an emotional search for a lost parent and for a way of living.
 While young Tonto moves forward through successive rites of passage the psychological direction of the novel is backward in time as he struggles to understand the father he never knew.

 Set on Chicago's tough North Side, In the Name of the Father is a lean and elegant portrait of an American youth, a book about Chicago, Catholic education, first friends, and first loves.
-Its hero is a passionate young man who fights his way through the grim realities of his life to a remarkable resolution.
+Its hero is a passionate young man who fights his way through the grim realities of his life to wrong?